Schmutsi/Network-Operating-System/WebServer.md

 ## Configuration

-### Nginx installation
+### Installing Nginx

-Nginx and Apach are the two more common web server and we choose to install Nginx to our server 1.
+Nginx and Apach are the two more common web server, and we choose to install Nginx to our server 1.

 ```
 $ sudo apt-get install nginx
 ```

-### NAT and firewall configuration
+### Configuring NAT and firewall

 It's necessary to modify the firewall setting to allow outside access to default web ports.
-Thus we modify iptables configuration in our router.
+Thus, we modify iptables configuration in our router.

 First, in the FORWARD chain we remove the conditions of states ESTABLISHED and RELATED and accept all requests from the outside (from en3 to ens4).